Darkkandadr/AntiAFK/README.md

 - Changeable kick options

 It has a license system, you can remove it from the main class 'Antiafk'.
 License api is closed already.
+That was my first plugin attemp, do not take it seriously.